holoviz/holoviz/doc/background.rst

 objects, in turn, can be used to make a Bokeh figure that again can be examined, modified, and used in other contexts (if desired!).

 Building on the Python scientific ecosystem
 -------------------------------------------

-Beyond the specific PyViz tools, all these approaches work with and often rely upon a wide range of other open-source libraries for their implementation, including:
+Beyond the specific HoloViz tools, all these approaches work with and often rely upon a wide range of other open-source libraries for their implementation, including: